-109.3 Building permit valuations.
+- 109.1 Payment of Fees.
+An application shall not be valid and shall not be reviewed until the applicable fees prescribed by law have been paid.
+A permit shall not be valid until the fees prescribed by law have been paid, nor shall an amendment to a permit be released until the additional fee, if any, has been paid. - 109.2 Schedule of permit fees.
+A fee for each required permit shall be paid as required, in accordance with the schedule adopted by Resolution of the Town Council. - 109.3 Building permit valuations.
 The applicant for a permit shall provide an estimated permit value at time of application.
-Permit valuations shall include total value of work, including materials and labor, for which the permit is being issued, such as electrical, gas, mechanical, plumbing equipment and permanent systems.
-If, in the opinion of the building official, the valuation is underestimated on the application, the permit shall be denied, unless the applicant can show detailed estimates to meet the approval of the building official.
+For permitting purposes, permit valuations shall include total replacement value of work, including materials and labor, for which the permit is being issued, such as structural, electrical, gas, mechanical, plumbing equipment, interior finish, related site work, architectural and design fees, marketing costs, overhead, and profit, excluding only land value.
+Valuation references may include the latest published data of national construction cost analysis services, such as Marshall-Swift, Means, etc., or as published by the International Code Council.
+If, in the opinion of the building official, the valuation is underestimated on the application, the permit shall be denied, unless the applicant can show detailed quantity estimates, or bona fide signed contracts, acceptable to the building official.
 Final building permit valuation shall be set by the building official.

 109.4 Work commencing before permit issuance.
-Any person who commences any work on a building, structure, electrical, gas, mechanical or plumbing system before obtaining the necessary permits or without prior approval from the building official as permitted in Section 105.2.2 or 105.12 shall be subject to a fee established by the building official that shall be in addition to the required permit fees or as provided by local ordinance.
+Any person who commences any work on a building, structure, electrical, gas, mechanical or plumbing system before obtaining the necessary permits or without prior approval from the building official as permitted in Section 105.2.2 or 105.12 shall be subject to a penalty fee in addition to the required permit fees, as set in the approved schedule of fees.
+Violations of this article are subject to enforcement pursuant to Section 553.79, Florida Statutes, Chapter 14 of the Loxahatchee Groves Code, and Chapter 1 of the Florida Building Code, as adopted and amended herein.
 This provision shall not apply to emergency work when delay would clearly have placed life or property in imminent danger.
-But in all such cases the required permit(s) must be applied for within three (3) business days and any unreasonable delay in obtaining those permit(s) shall result in the charge of a double fee.
-The payment of a double fee shall not preclude or be deemed a substitute for prosecution for commencing work without first obtaining a permit.
-The building official may grant extensions of time or waive fees when justifiable cause has been demonstrated in writing.
+But in all such cases, the required permit(s) must be applied for within three (3) business days and any unreasonable delay in obtaining those permit(s) shall result in the charge a penalty fee.
+The payment of a penalty fee shall not preclude or be deemed a substitute for prosecution for commencing work without first obtaining a permit.
+The building official may grant extensions of time or adjust penalties when justifiable cause has been demonstrated in writing.